project-lux/lux-middletier/test/endpoints/testing-notes.md

 At this point, we proved out everything we need to have confidence to run a larger test.
 True, we didn't test all the endpoints that will be part of a full test, but the mechanics of making and processing the requests has.

 ## Run the Full Test

+If you only need to run one segment of the test, see [Run Partial Test](#run-partial-test).

 ### Create All Test Configurations